Gr4y-r0se/C2/README.md

 ### Manage Payloads

-You can configure JavaScript payloads within this functionality, which can then pulled in and executed (for better proof of concepts!)
-Interactions also get logged below.
+You can configure payloads within this functionality, which are then served by your vairous endpoints Interactions also get logged below.

 Looks a little like this:</br></br>